 The main symptoms of lupus are tiredness, joint pain, and rashes.
 Some people may have very mild symptoms.
 Other times, lupus can flare up and make existing symptoms more severe or cause the person to develop new symptoms.

-- Butterfly-shaped rash over the cheeks
+- a butterfly-shaped rash over the cheeks

-- Raised oval or round rash
+- a raised oval or round rash

-- Mouth or nose sores that last from a few days to over a month
+- mouth or nose sores that last from a few days to over a month

-- Lung or heart inflammation that causes chest pain while deep breathing
+- lung or heart inflammation that causes chest pain while deep breathing

-- Blood or protein in urine
+- blood or protein in the urine

-- Seizures, strokes, or psychosis
+- seizures, strokes, or psychosis

-- Abnormal blood test results.
+- abnormal blood test results